mustafaserifcelenk/YouDontKnowJS/README.md

 # You Dont Know JS
-This is summarise notes of popular JS book of Kyle Simpson's You Dont Know JavaScript.
+This is notes from Kyle Simpson's popular JS book You Dont Know JavaScript.